Hi coders, In this tutorial I will show the six steps of calling a Java class and method from a JSP page.

 Step 6: Deploy and Test the Application

 Alright, our application is ready.
-Using the Apache Tomcat server, I tried this application and obtained the desired results in the browser.
+Using the Apache Tomcat server, I executed these codes and obtained the desired results on my browser.

 Output: